Man suspected in 3 King County shootings in under an hour held on $3M bail

 A man suspected of shooting three people in separate incidents in under an hour is being held on $3 million bail, the King County Prosecuting Attorney’s Office said Friday.

-The 32-year-old suspect is accused of seriously injuring two of the three men on Thursday after shooting them, according to probable cause documents.
+The 32-year-old suspect is accused of seriously injuring two of the three men Thursday, according to probable cause documents.
 Police using video footage and information from witnesses connected all three shootings to the driver of a gold Dodge Journey that didn’t have a license plate.

-The suspect has yet to be formally charged.
+The suspect has not been charged.
 The King County Sheriff’s Office is investigating.

-On Thursday around 2:09 p.m., the Sheriff’s Office received multiple calls about a shooting at the intersection of S. 160th St. and 34th Ave. in SeaTac, according to the documents.
+On Thursday around 2:09 p.m., the Sheriff’s Office received calls about a shooting at South 160th Street and 34th Avenue, in SeaTac, according to the documents.

-Arriving officers found a man with multiple gunshot wounds and medics took him to Harborview Medical Center with life-threatening injuries.
-Witnesses told police a driver in a gold Dodge Journey stopped at the intersection, briefly spoke to the victim and then shot him, according to probable cause documents.
-The suspect’s vehicle was spotted on a nearby doorbell camera.
+Officers found a man with multiple gunshot wounds.
+Medics took him to Harborview Medical Center with life-threatening injuries.
+Witnesses told police a driver in a gold Dodge Journey stopped at the intersection, briefly spoke to the man, then shot him, according to probable cause documents.
+The suspect’s vehicle was captured on a nearby doorbell camera.

-Just a few minutes later, a 911 dispatch center in Kent notified the sheriff’s office of two other shootings that occurred around 1 p.m., in which the suspect fled in a gold SUV without a license plate, documents say.
+A few minutes later, a 911 dispatch center in Kent notified the Sheriff’s Office of two other shootings that occurred around 1 p.m., in which the suspect fled in a gold SUV without a license plate, documents say.

 Renton police responded to one of those shootings around 1:22 p.m.
 The victim was shot several times and his vehicle was shot at least seven times, according to court documents.